BFS Algorithm Common Patterns and Code Template

 deads = set(deadends)

-# use a set instead of a queue for quick membership testing
+# Use a set instead of a queue to quickly determine if an element exists

 q1 = set()